 - Force shutdown on power cycle failure - move the slider to the right to use Virsh destroy during system shutdown or reboot

 - Default Image Template - choose a particular OS template as the default for VS creation.
 A new virtual server will be created using this template, unless otherwise set in the wizard.

 - Service Account Name - specify the service account name that will be automatically created on VMware virtual servers to be able to communicate with them.

-- Default firewall policy – default settings for a VS's Networking > Firewall tab (accept/drop).
-Changes in the default firewall policy will be applied only to those VSs, which will be created after these changes.
+Default firewall policy - default settings for a VS's Networking > Firewall tab (ACCEPT/DROP).
+Changes in the default firewall policy will be applied only to those VSs that are created after these changes are applied.

 - Allow to start more than one Virtual Server with the same IP - move this slider to the right to allow starting up virtual servers with one IP address.

 - SSH port - specify the port used to connect to Compute resources and backup servers.